 A key feature of the Control Tower is its active communication.
 In critical situations, such as speeding or failure to wear a seatbelt, an operator communicates directly with the driver by phone, providing real-time suggestions to improve their safety.

-Since its implementation in September, an average reduction of 40.2% in the monthly accident rate has been registered, with peaks of up to 53% in recent months.
+in September, an average reduction of 40.2% in the monthly accident rate has been registered, with peaks of up to 53% in recent months.
 These actions have contributed to improving driver safety and reducing incidents while driving.
-Supported by this system, which will seek to be replicated in various sites during 2025, a 12% reduction in the 2024 Crash Rate was achieved oca Cola.